naftali100/async-orm/README.md

 # usage

-almost the same as redbean
+almost the same as redbean. notice the `yield` every time you do db call

 ```php
 Amp\Loop::run(function(){